sivaramambikasaran/cplot/README.md

 # CPLOT
 ===

 Enables easy plotting from C++.
 This creates plots using tikz/pgfplots.
-Currently, it can only handle 2D plots of the form `y` versus `x`.
+Currently, it can only handle 2D plots of the form `y` versus `x` (more features to be added latter).
 The library provides methods to write the plot to a .tex file, which can be compiled with a latex compiler such as pdflatex, for instance, to generate the plot.

 This is a pure header only library and hence using this is pretty straight forward.
 There is no binary library to link to, no configured header file and all that annoying s$!t.